 5. Focus on training and development.

-Efficient international human resource management, means putting in place a strategy to effectively manage your global workforce.
-Here we set out five tips for developing an international human resources strategy, and managing an international workforce.
+Efficient international human resource management means putting in place a strategy to effectively manage your global workforce.
+Here we set out five tips for developing an international human resources management strategy and managing an international workforce.

 When building your global human resources strategy, you should consider the benefits of recruiting staff from overseas.
 Often, other countries (including developing nations) can provide a highly skilled and educated workforce, at a fraction of the labor cost of other countries.
 As well as cost advantages, other potential benefits of an international workforce include:

 Summary: Your international human resources strategy should emphasize the way in which global expansion can improve your recruitment practices.